NifTK/NiftyNet/doc/source/config_spec.md

 ###### `spatial_window_size`
 Array of three integers specifies the input window size.
 Setting it to single slice, e.g., `spatial_window_size=64, 64, 1`, yields a 2-D slice window.

+###### `loader`
+Specify the loader to be used to load the files in the input section.
+Some loaders require additional Python packages.
+Default value `None` indicates trying all available loaders.

 This section will be used by [ImageReader](./niftynet.io.image_reader.html) to generate a list of [input images objects](./niftynet.io.image_type.html).